justindarcy/Green_Globes_html2csv/README.md

 # Green_Globes_html2csv
-Convert the green globes html table to csv filtering out all the unneeded data columns
+Using Pandas, convert the green globes html table to csv filtering out all the unneeded data columns